samorogu/notes/bookingApp/README.md

-## Booking App
+# Booking App

+We will implement a booking simple application with mongodb, react, node and grapql within the academy tutorial.
+The api will have the next functionality:
+(wn4jj5h ww/logic.png).

 ## Set up

 we will start by starting the npm package controller `npm init` then we will install the sever, json manager `npm i --save express body-parser.
-Then only for develompment we install nodedemon `npm i
+Then only for develompment we install nodedemon `npm i --save-dev nodedemon`.
---save-dev nodedemon`.

 In app.js we will start our server:

 app.js
 ```
 const express=requiere('express');
-const body-parser =
+const body-parser = requiere('body-parser');
-requiere('body-parser');

 const app = (express);